kavia-common/employee-management-system-5751-5761/employee_frontend/README.md

 Field mapping:
 - UI uses `name` which maps to backend `first_name` + `last_name`.
 - UI uses `role` which maps to backend `title`.

+UX:
+- Loading states are shown while fetching data.
+- Validation errors are displayed inline from server responses where applicable.
+- Success/failure toasts for delete; create/edit navigate and show inline messages on failure.
+- 401 Unauthorized responses trigger a global logout and redirect to `/login`.
+- All requests include `X-Correlation-ID` and errors log correlation IDs in the console (dev only).

 ## API Client Behavior